-- Change the Target Platform to your computer's OS - 4.
+- Drag & drop your scene in the Project pane into the Build dialog - 2.
+Change the Target Platform to your computer's OS - 3.
 Click the "Build" button, and select a folder that isn't in your project

 Save project

 Select "File -> Save Project"